googlegenomics/readthedocs/docs/source/use_cases/analyze_reads/calculate_coverage.rst

 In order to run this pipeline, you must create a dataset using the Genomics API that the pipeline can output its AnnotationSet and Annotations to.
-If you already have a dataset in which you have write access, you may use its id.
+If you already have a dataset in which you have write access, you may use it.
 If not, you can do the following to create one:

 #.
 Go to `this link <https://developers.google.com/apis-explorer/#p/genomics/v1beta2/genomics.datasets.create>`_ in the Genomics API Explorer for creating datasets.
 #.
 Put your Google Cloud Platform project number in the ``projectNumber`` field of the request body.